-Supply chain solutions have gone through quite a transformation over the last few decades.
+Supply chain tracking has gone through quite a transformation over the last few decades.
 With a continually growing inclusion of technology into each facet of the chain, operations have evolved and given corporations the opportunity to truly improve their bottom lines.
 As with any evolution, however, there are certainly glitches along the way.
-One of the major challenges that has come to light in recent years is the inability to properly track high value assets/containers.
+One of the major challenges that have come to light in recent years is the inability to properly track high-value assets/containers.

 - Improving supply chain visibility